 Free smartphone from SafeLink Wireless®

 SafeLink offers free smartphones with data, texts and minutes to those who qualify.
-Use your phone to keep up with important information, use telemedicine services, and stay in touch with family and friends.
+Use your phone to keep up with important information, use telehealth services, and stay in touch with family and friends.

 Learn more about COVID-19

 Learn more about the COVID-19 vaccine

 The Food and Drug Administration (FDA) has authorized some COVID-19 vaccines and is working quickly to approve others.
 Learn more here.

 Each state will decide how and when to distribute vaccines.
 People at most risk of contracting COVID-19 or developing complications of illness will likely receive vaccinations first.
 Right now, the CDC recommends that healthcare workers and residents of nursing homes and long-term-care facilities be the first Americans to receive the vaccine.
 Vaccination should be more widely available in early to mid-2021.
 We will keep you updated.